 - Serve on bun with condiments and toppings

 Tips and Other Thoughts

-- You could also brush these with barbecue sauce at the 30 minute mark to make them a little sticky and to add to the flavor.
+- You could also brush these with my original barbecue sauce at the 30 minute mark to make them a little sticky and to add to the flavor.

 - Sprinkle with grated cheese and let the cheese melt onto the hotdogs during the last 20 minutes or so in the smoker.